JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 Audit your habits.
 What automatic programs run in your mind?

-To believe yourself brave is to be brave. – Joan of Arc
+"To believe yourself brave is to be brave." – Joan of Arc

 As a writer, you need to know what you wonder about because this often leads to your best writing.